 The Arc of the Capital Area (The Arc) empowers Central Texans with intellectual and developmental disabilities (I/DD) and their families through compassionate case management and innovative programs.
-Examples of I/DD include autism, spina bifida, seizure disorder, cerebral palsy, learning disabilities, and Down syndrome.
+Examples of I/DD include autism, spina bifida, seizure disorder, cerebral palsy, and Down syndrome.
 The Arc was founded in 1949 by parents whose children with I/DD were excluded from public schools and other resources readily available to children without disabilities.
 The Arc provides unique services to help families adapt to life with a child with a disability and to assist maturing adults with disabilities gain the skills they need to become independent.
 We are committed to working toward a future where all children and adults with disabilities have opportunities to live meaningful and healthy lives.
 Since 1949, The Arc has spoken for those who cannot always speak for themselves, who are often our most vulnerable citizens.

 The American Association on Intellectual and Developmental Disabilities estimates that between 1.5 – 2.5% of Americans have an I/DD diagnosis.
 This percentage calculates out to between 26,386 and 43,976 people in Central Texas, respectively.
 This number includes 1 in 6 children.
 Yet Texas ranks 50th (out of 50 states and the District of Columbia) in providing community-based services to children and adults with I/DD.